pemheath/rental-car-app/resources/team-charter.md

 ### Goals

 * **Overall: What is our overall objective for the Learn & Be Curious unit?**
-  _“Apply what we’ve learned throughout this program in a team project to prepare ourselves for internships and full-time SDE roles.”_
+  _“Apply what we’ve learned throughout this program in a team project to prepare ourselves for internships and full-time SDE roles and to get exposure to front end development.”_

 * **Performance: What do we want to prioritize in terms of what we achieve?**